0pens0/tanzu_demos/README.md

 The demo guide flows over the next products and capabilities:

 K8s with vSphere:
-1. Interaction with Kubectl API to the Supervisor Cluster
+1. Interaction with the Supervisor Cluster via Kubectl API
 2. Native POD with persistence volume demo Console and vCenter
 3. Configuring Qutas and policies to Sup Namespaces